NGEET/fates/CONTRIBUTING.md

 ## Getting Started

-Those who wish to contribute code back FATES, must have those changes integrated through the developer repository NGEET/fates.
+Those who wish to contribute code to FATES must have those changes integrated through the developer repository NGEET/fates.
 Changes that make it to public releases must go through this repository first, as well.
 Here are some basic first steps.

 * All developers should create a fork of the NGEET/fates repository into their personal space on github
+* Follow the developer work-flow described here: https://github.com/NGEET/fates/wiki/FATES-Development-Workflow

 * Each set of changes should have it's own feature branch that encapsulates your desired changes, following the conventions outlined here: https://github.com/NGEET/fates/wiki/Feature-Branch-Naming-Convention
-* Follow the developer work-flow described here: https://github.com/NGEET/fates/wiki/FATES-Development-Workflow
 * The work-flow will lead you eventually to submit a Pull-Request to NGEET/fates:master, please follow the template in the Pull Request and communicate as best you can if you are unsure how to fill out the text
 * It is best to create an issue to describe the work your are undertaking prior to starting.
-This helps the community sync with your efforts, prevents duplication of efforts, and science is not done in a vaccuum.
+This helps the community sync with your efforts, prevents duplication of efforts, and science is not done in a vaccuum!
 * Expect peers to interact, help, discuss and eventually approve your submission (pull-request)